lpenteri/Privent/README.md

 │   └── server.js // starts the express.js server to listen to http requests and uses socket io to listen for websocket connections.
 Also initiates demux to start watching the blockchain for events
 ├── eosio_docker
 │   ├── * contracts // this folder will be mounted into docker
-│   │   └── blog
+│   │   └── privent
-│   │       └── blog.cpp // the main smart contract
+│   │       └── privent.cpp // the main smart contract
 │   ├── * data // blockchain data, generated after first_time_setup.sh
 │   │   ├── blocks
 │   │   ├── state